 In the US, patients with Limited English proficiency have a right to receive equal healthcare.
 A few legal sources protect this right, including an executive order from Bill Clinton about Title VI in 2000, as well as the findings for Lau v.
 Nicols in 1974.
 Even with a legally-protected right, a shocking number of LEP patients are forced to go without interpreting services or translation services when they’re at the hospital or doctor’s office.
 (This is especially egregious considering how many great medical translation and interpretation classes are out there.)
 Many times, going without a medical interpreting can be dangerous, if not life-threatening.
-Having a certified medical interpreter ensures that the misunderstandings and mispronunciations that can be dangerous are easily cleared up.
+Having a certified medical interpreter ensures that the misunderstandings and mispronunciations (which could potentially be dangerous!) are easily cleared up.
 When they’re caught early, these miscommunications aren’t just nonthreatening– they can be downright funny.
 Read on for some examples.

 Medical Interpreting and ‘Peanut Butter Balls’

 Some words or phrases are notorious for being mispronounced or totally misunderstood by patients.
 This often happens for a few reasons.
 Firstly, gaps in understanding can come because a patient may be in too much pain or emotional duress (or both) to think and communicate clearly.
 It’s easy to see this happening when a patient is trying to speak in their second (or third, etc) language.
 A second reason is that patients may have little or no exposure to Western medical knowledge.
 Without this knowledge, it’s natural that LEP patients completely make up a term or mispronounce it.
 Luckily, it’s easy to rectify any issues from these two factors when somebody provides medical consecutive interpreting or simultaneous interpreting because they’ been trained in medical terminology.
 Here are a few examples that come up often in medical interpreting.

 - A patient may talk about their stomach, or abdominal pain as ‘abominable pain.’